The Short Story

 Motherhood in her mid 30’s meant that performing often took a back seat at the time.
 However, Suzette still kept stealing time for writing and recording, between the breast feeding and home renovations.
 She re-launched her career in 2008.
 Since then, Suzette has performed at a variety of venues and events locally, nationally and internationally, as well as recording an additional 4 albums.
 Some of her more recent festival performances include - The Apollo Bay Music Festival, The National Folk Festival, Maldon Folk Festival, Newstead Music Festival and a well earned standing ovation at Port Fairy Folk Festivals in 2014 and 2015.

 Interested in the historical beginnings of her style of music, Suzette began researching and writing a show to commemorate 50 years of public performance for one of her heroes – Joan Baez.
-This show has received numerous accolades and standing ovations since its debut performance at the National Folk Festival in 2009 and every festival since, including the recent Port Fairy Folk Festival in 2014 and more recently again at a repeated performance in 2015.
+This show has received numerous accolades and standing ovations since its debut performance at the National Folk Festival in 2009 and every festival since, including recent Port Fairy Folk Festivals.

 In 2012, Suzette travelled to the USA fulfilling one of her dreams of undertaking a ‘musical pilgrimage’ to the States.
 She performed at numerous places, including, Flagstaff Folk Festival in Arizona, and other venues in San Francisco, Phoenix, Tucson (Arizona), San Antonio, Austin (Texas) as well as the famed ‘Bluebird Café, Vanderbilt Hotel (Nashville) and The Passim Club (formerly Club 47 in Cambridge, Boston) where Joan Baez got her start.

-For Suzette, her music is like her very breath, giving her life... giving her wings to fly when she opens her mouth to sing.
+For Suzette, music is like her very breath, giving her life... giving her wings to fly when she opens her mouth to sing.
+You cannot be helped but be touched by the joy emanating from her when she sings.

 Enquiries: HeartSong Music